Nebukam/mkfont/docs/_sources/guides/font-icon-complex.md

 #### What's going on here :
 {: .no_toc}
-- We paste a list of names separated by a new line into the {% include lk id='Ligatures finder' a='#one-ligature-per-line' %}.
+- Paste a list of names separated by a new line into the {% include lk id='Ligatures finder' a='#one-ligature-per-line' %}.
-- By enabling `one ligature per line`, each line is treated as a single ligature to be imported
+- Enabling `one ligature per line`, so each line is treated as a single ligature to be imported
-- Since we want them all, no point in selecting them one by one *(this is only useful while doing text analysis)*, so we use the {% include btn ico="new" label="Create all" %} action.
+- Since we want them all, no point in selecting them one by one *(this is only useful while doing text analysis)*, use the {% include btn ico="new" label="Create all" %} action.

 ---

-## Compositing icons
+# Creating composite glyphs

 Ok!
 Let's get to the meat of it.
 What we want to do now is rebuild our initial icons using the re-usable pieces we imported originally.

-### Start with the easy ones
+## The easy ones

 {% include img a='guides/cfont/comp-hl-arr-1.png' %}

+### Add, rotate

 We're going to start with the obvious, easy ones : arrows with basic transformations.